-There has been a shift I believe from how to lose weight and be skinny, to how to be healthy.
+There’s been a shift I believe, from how to lose weight and be skinny, to how to be healthy.
 My tips are meant to help you reach your own personal goals.
 That may be more energy, more confidence, a personal goal of abs.
-There is no set time limit, there is no quick fix.
+There is no set time limit; no quick fix.
 This is only about being healthier and being confident in your own skin.

 There will always be people who wake up one day, go cold turkey and like a duck to water, blissfully go on as if they never had an issue to begin with.
 If you are not one of these people (I’m not), do not try to attempt this method.
 I didn’t put a time limit, only to look for changes each month.
 The phrase ‘lifestyle’ means a way of life.
 Permanent.
 Whatever you do, you have to be able to make sure you can keep it up.
 Doing something drastic for weeks and then stopping means a lack of progress, which means a lack of change.

 Track your progress

 The most gratifying: the results.
 One of the best feelings is noticing that change, knowing all the hard work, effort and dedication has paid off.
 I decided to embrace the power of selfies.
 With a photo, you see exactly for yourself, the outcome you have achieved.